KlaytonHutchins/klaytonhutchins.github.io/notes/javaWeb/WebData/servlet-data.md

+---
+layout: default
+title: Using Data in Servlet
+---

 ## Using Data in Servlets

 The `HttpServletRequest` gives you information about the request, including the data passed in a query string or form.